 Share your photo in Instagram (including the date and time the photo was taken) and tag the CoastSnapQld Instagram account (@coastsnapqld) in your post.
 (Note: you will need a public Instagram profile for us to view your photo).

 Email your photos, including the date and time each photo was taken, to: CoastSnapQld@usc.edu.au

 Where can I take CoastSnap photos?

-Find the CoastSnapAlex photo-point fixture at the southern end of Alexandra Headland beach on Alexandra Parade.
+Find the CoastSnapQld photo-point fixture opposite the Alexandra Headland skate park on Alexandra Parade.

 Send us your photos using the hashtag #CoastSnapMaroochy